Bradiowave/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Answers.md

 Add your answers to the questions below.

-1. What is the runtime complexity of your `depth_first_for_each` method?
+1. What is the runtime complexity of your `depth_first_for_each` method? -- O(n)

-2. What is the space complexity of your `depth_first_for_each` function?
+2. What is the space complexity of your `depth_first_for_each` function? -- O(log n)

-3. What is the runtime complexity of your `breadth_first_for_each` method?
+3. What is the runtime complexity of your `breadth_first_for_each` method? -- O(n)

-4. What is the space complexity of your `breadth_first_for_each` method?
+4. What is the space complexity of your `breadth_first_for_each` method? -- O(n)

-5. What is the runtime complexity of your `heapsort` function?
+5. What is the runtime complexity of your `heapsort` function? -- O(log n)

 6. What is the space complexity of the `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
-What would be the space complexity if your function instead altered the input array?
+What would be the space complexity if your function instead altered the input array? -- The current space complexity is O(2n).
+If the function altered the input array the space complexity would be O(n).
+With Big O however, O(2n) is the same as O(n)